Published on December 22, 2021

 Due to winter sports competing over multiple months, there is often limited time to focus on maintaining the highest grades possible.
 As the season overlaps with both semesters, be sure to keep an organized calendar.

 Maintaining a required GPA is key to staying eligible, both for high school and for a future in college sports.
-The NCAA has a minimum core GPA of 2.3 to be eligible for Division I sports and 2.2 core GPA to compete at the Division II level.
-Most high schools require a minimum of a 2.0 school GPA to be eligible to play within the high school athletic season.
+The NCAA has a minimum core GPA of 2.3 to be eligible for Division I (DI) sports and 2.2 core GPA to compete at the Division II (DII) level.
+Most high schools require a minimum of a 2.0 school GPA to be eligible to play during the high school athletic season.

 Need to know where your grades stand?
 Honest Game’s CARE® Report provides individualized guidance with your academic eligibility status and a clear outline of what classes and grades are needed to stay eligible for college sports.